Currently reading : SB6 Archive (2012): Damien Cadio

 I do not think of them alone.
 Each painting is born of a frame, which uses the neighbor canvas to support and accompany it.
-Thus the exhibition are people.
+Thus the exhibitions are people.
 A line, a set of characters, objects, extras, sets wisely aligned, a polyphonic choir.
 Finally it is the division, fragmentation, disconnection in the narrative that can be isolated.
-And then there is no marker, trace of a specific time - except occasionally a neck ruff, a battery, a Beaulieu - is there to mark a achrony that somehow must be superimposed on this viewer’s.
+And then there is no marker, trace of a specific time - except occasionally a neck ruff, a battery, a Beaulieu - is there to mark an achrony that somehow must be superimposed on the viewer’s own sense of time.
 Thus, to accompany him in the off-screen.

 The tranquility or anxiety?

 "Banality is built on a network of events, guides empirically solidified, whose breakpoints are uncertain."